COVID 19 Frequently Asked Questions

 Our offices will adhere to strict social distancing guidelines that every customer must follow in order to be served, including:

-- Effective June 24, 2020: In accordance with Orange County’s Executive Order, all customers must wear a face mask while in our facilities;
+- In accordance with Orange County’s Executive Order, all customers must wear a face mask while in our facilities.
+If you do not bring a face mask, one will be provided to you (while supplies last).
+If you refuse to wear a face mask, you will not be served;

-- Customers should wash their hands thoroughly before visiting our office;
+- Please wash and/ or sanitize your hands thoroughly before visiting our office;

-- To protect customers and our employees, a plexiglass barrier has been installed at each open service window; and
+- To protect you and our employees, a plexiglass barrier has been installed at each open service window.
+Please stand in front of the plexiglass barrier; and

-- Customers should maintain a distance of at least six feet from all other customers and employees.
+- To the maximum extent possible, please maintain a distance of at least six feet from all other customers and employees.

 Each customer will have their temperature taken before entering the building, and if they have a fever at or above 99 degrees Fahrenheit, that customer will be asked to leave.

-Each customer should review the following screening questions before entering our facilities:
+Each customer should review the following screening questions before visiting our facilities:

 - YES or NO: